 The Black Head of a King Finds Himself in Company

-As well as the re-crowned Sobek, one can also, in the exhibition, experience the Glyptotek’s iconic “Black Head of a King” (Amenemhat III), who will have the company of a counterpart on loan from The Metropolitan Museum of Art in New York.
+As well as the re-crowned Sobek, one can also experience the Glyptotek’s iconic “Black Head of a King” (Amenemhat III).
+He will have the company of a counterpart on loan from The Metropolitan Museum of Art in New York.
 In contrast to the Glyptotek’s head, the one from New York still has its characteristic large ears intact.
-The two versions of Amenemhat III will be exhibited side by side with such works as a sphinx representing Amenemhat III’s father, Sesostris III, and a head representing Sesostris I. Together with a number of other portraits of pharaohs, they give us an idea of how sculptors portrayed, and thus how people visualised power in the ”Middle Kingdom”.
+The two versions of Amenemhat III will be exhibited side by side.
+Alongside will be works as a sphinx representing Amenemhat III’s father, Sesostris III, and a head representing Sesostris I. Together with a number of other portraits of pharaohs, they give us an idea of how sculptors portrayed, and thus how people visualised power in the ”Middle Kingdom”.

 Come Eye-to-Eye with a Pharaoh and Hear Hieroglyphs Read Aloud

-Ancient Egypt and the lives of the pharaohs are full of good stories and myths which appeal to both great and small.
+Ancient Egypt and the lives of the pharaohs are full of good stories and myths.
+They appeal to both great and small.
 In order to make sure that the small can also come eye-to-eye with the pharaohs, there are several places in the exhibition where steps have been provided so that children can come up level with the display cases.
-If a child wants to dive into the good stories, such as that of the hippo, which was both dangerous and also a protective figure, or learn more about Osiris – Egypt’s first mummy – then there’s plenty of room for all that in the exhibition’s special children’s material.
+If the children want to, they dive into the good stories.
+For example that of the hippo, which was both dangerous and also a protective figure.
+They can also learn more about Osiris – Egypt’s first mummy.
+There’s plenty of room for all that in the exhibition’s special children’s material.

-In addition, at special listening points in the exhibition both children and adults can hear texts, originally written in hieroglyphs, read aloud in Ancient Egyptian, Arabic, Danish and English so as to get a feeling of what it sounded like when Pharaoh spoke.
+In addition, at special listening points in the exhibition both children and adults can hear texts, originally written in hieroglyphs, read aloud in Ancient Egyptian, Arabic, Danish and English.
+One can get a feeling of what it sounded like when Pharaoh spoke.

 The exhibition is supported by: